timescale/docs/timescaledb/getting-started/create-hypertable.md

  * one normal PostgreSQL table named `company`

 ## Next steps
-Ingest some sample stock trade data into TimescaleDB. ['Add time-series data' section][add-data], shows you how to populate the tables you just created.
+Ingest some sample stock trade data into TimescaleDB.
+The next section, ['Add time-series data'][add-data], shows you how to populate the tables you just created.

 ## Learn more about hypertables and chunks